 The dawn chorus is strongest and most obvious in spring, exactly the time when birds are seeking mates and establishing territories.
 It does continue to a lesser degree through the entire breeding season, giving birders plenty of opportunities to enjoy this avian symphony.

 Which Birds Are Singing

-Nearly all passerines will join in the dawn chorus to varying degrees, though the exact birds that can be heard depend on many factors, such as:
+Nearly all passerines will join in the dawn chorus to varying degrees, though the exact birds that can be heard will depend on many factors, including: